Crullg2/Power-Apps/Decision Tool/Readme.md

 ## 🧠 Tech Stack

 - Power Apps Canvas App
-- SharePoint or Dataverse backend
+- SharePoint or Dataverse backend if desired to record decisions/Track ROI from use.
 - Logic via `Switch()`, `If()`, `Patch()`, and collections
 ---
 ## ✅Other suggested addons for the app